6 Surprising Health Benefits Of Sleeping Naked You Should Know

 Sleeping au naturel, minus a stitch of clothing, isn’t a common choice, but for the many Americans who do (12%) and many more Britons (30%), this is second nature.1 Besides nudists, a lot of mainstream people choose to sleep in the buff, simply because they find it liberating or just more comfortable.
 But sleeping naked has benefits too.
 It lets your body achieve the right temperature to sleep well, allows for better air circulation to different parts of your body, and can also improve sperm quality.
 Don’t believe us?
 Here’s proof.

-1. Quicker And Deeper Sleep
+1. You Sleep Faster And Deeper

 A good night’s rest depends on more than the comfort of your bed.
 It is hugely influenced by the ambient temperature, the fabric of your sleepwear, and your bed linen.
 All of these influence your core body temperature, which in turn regulates your sleep.
 When you fall asleep, your core body temperature typically drops and the skin temperature goes up as heat is dissipated from your core to the outside.

 Going clothing-free could possibly help the process, allowing the heat trapped in your body to escape easily into the environment.
 In fact, insomniacs often have a higher core body temperature than natural at bedtime because their skin doesn’t lose heat easily.2

 A group of researchers found that if the skin temperature is kept just 0.4°C higher, people sleep quicker, have more slow-wave deep sleep, and don’t wake up early.3